hardmaru/estool/README.md

 - OpenAI Gym 0.9.4 (breaks for 1.0+ for doom)

-- cma 2.2.0, basically 2+ should work
+- cma 2.2.0, basically 2+ should work.

+- PyBullet 1.6.3 (possible that newer versions might work, but have not tested).

 - Python 3, although 2 might work.